gregcartwright/dissertation/notes.md

 Cause and effect: If I change X, how will Y change?
 X is the *independent variable*, Y is the *dependent variable*.

+Also need to think about control variables (other things that affect it, but are controlled), and confounding variables (those that also influence the dependent variable but are ignored)

+All the work in a quantitative study is the planning of the study design.
+If it has been well designed then you just put all the numbers in and run the stats etc that you designed.
+Compare this with qualitative where all the analysis has to be done after collecting the data.

+### Questions asked by statistical analysis.
++ Is the distriution different from before and after intervention?
++ Is the difference reliable? hoe confident are you of that?